Olivier Levasseur: Biography

 From 1720 onwards, Levasseur launched his raids from a base on the island of Sainte-Marie, just off the coast of Madagascar, together with pirates John Taylor, Jasper Seagar, and Edward England.
 The Great Mughal's heavily armed but also heavily laden pilgrim ships to Mecca sailed these seas.
 Levasseur's quartermaster at this time was Paulsgrave Williams, who had been Bellamy's quartermaster and fellow captain until Bellamy was killed in a storm off Cape Cod.
 They first plundered the Laccadives, and sold the loot to Dutch traders for $75,000.
 Levasseur and Taylor eventually got tired of England's humanity and marooned him on the island of Mauritius.

 They then perpetrated one of piracy's greatest exploits: the capture of the Portuguese great galleon Nossa Senhora do Cabo (Our Lady of the Cape) or Virgem Do Cabo (The Virgin of the Cape), which was loaded full of treasures belonging to the Bishop of Goa, the Patriarch of the East Indies, and the Viceroy of Portugal, who were both on board returning home to Lisbon.
 The pirates were able to board the vessel without firing a single broadside because the Cabo had been damaged in a storm; to avoid capsizing the crew had dumped all 72 cannons overboard, then anchored off Réunion island to undergo repairs.
 (This incident would later be used by Robert Louis Stevenson in his novel Treasure Island, in which the galleon is referred to as The Viceroy of the Indies in the account given by his famed fictional character Long John Silver.)

 The booty consisted of bars of gold and silver, dozens of boxes full of golden Guineas, diamonds, pearls, silk, art, and religious objects from the Se Cathedral in Goa, including the Fiery Cross of Goa, made of pure gold and inlaid with diamonds, rubies, and emeralds.
 It was so heavy that it required three men to carry it to Levasseur's ship.
 In fact, the treasure was so huge that the pirates did not bother to rob the persons of the ship's passengers, something they normally would have done.

 When the loot was divided, each pirate received at least $50,000 worth of golden Guineas, as well as 42 diamonds each.
 Seagar died when they sailed to Madagascar to divide their take; Levasseur and Taylor split the remaining gold, silver, and other objects, with Levasseur taking the golden cross.

-In 1724, Levasseur sent a negotiator to the governor on the island of Bourbon (present-day Réunion) to discuss an amnesty that had been offered to all pirates in the Indian Ocean who would give up their practice.
+In 1724, Levasseur sent a negotiator to the governor on the island of Bourbon (present-day Reunion island) to discuss an amnesty that had been offered to all pirates in the Indian Ocean who would give up their practice.
 However, the French government wanted a large part of the stolen loot back, so Levasseur decided to avoid the amnesty and settled down in secret on the Seychelles archipelago.
 Eventually he was captured near Fort Dauphin, Madagascar.
-He was then taken to Saint-Denis, Réunion, and hanged for piracy at 5 PM on 7 July 1730.
+He was then taken to Saint-Denis, Reunion, and hanged for piracy at 5 PM on 7 July 1730.